 What type of extensions are the most popular?

-The most popular projects we see among our clients are rear and, to a lesser extent, side extensions.
+The most popular projects we see among our clients are rear home extensions and, to a lesser extent, side extensions.
 If you’re thinking of a loft conversion, remember that’s a budget-friendly option that often doesn’t require an architect.
 We also don’t see the basement extensions typical of bigger cities like London, simply because land is more easily available and less costly here in Northern Ireland.

 This is something we give much thought to as architects, because a rear extension necessarily faces in one fixed direction.